nicerloop/setup-docs/virtualbox.md

 ### Specific version

-If a [specific version](https://www.virtualbox.org/wiki/Download_Old_Builds) is required, for example for compatibility with vagrant, the version parameter can be specified:
+If a [specific version](https://www.virtualbox.org/wiki/Download_Old_Builds) is required, for example for compatibility with [Vagrant](vagrant.md), the version parameter can be specified:

 ```shell